-At the conclusion of the Onsite Audit an exit conference was held with the administration.
-At this time I provided an overview of the audit findings during the onsite audit portion.

-Post Audit: Upon completion of the Pre-Audit and Onsite Audit phases I conducted a systematic evidence review of all of the information obtained during the audit process.
+At the conclusion of the Onsite Audit, an exit conference was held with the administration.
+At this time, I provided an overview of the audit findings during the onsite audit portion.
+During the facility tour, I identified an inmate bathroom in the boiler room area which allowed the inmates to lock the door from the inside.
+This was immediately fixed during the tour.
+Post Audit: Upon completion of the Pre-Audit and Onsite Audit phases, I conducted a systematic evidence review of all of the information obtained during the audit process.
 I utilized the Compliance Tool as a guide to ensure that all aspects of each standard were met.
-This assurance was made by a triangulation of the policies and documentation reviewed, my personal observations during the onsite audit, and through the information received during the interviews.
-After taking all of these factors into account I found that the facility has met all of the standards and are in compliance with the Prison Rape Elimination Act National Standards for Prisons and Jails.
+This assurance was made by triangulation of the policies and documentation reviewed, my personal observations during the onsite audit, and through the information received during the interviews.
+After taking all of these factors into account, I found that the facility has met all of the standards and are in compliance with the Prison Rape Elimination Act National Standards for Prisons and Jails.